 Similar to Amlodipine, Ramipril is used in the treatment of high blood pressure.
 Ramipril belongs to a group of drugs called ACE-inhibitors.
 ACE-inhibitors are recommended as first-line treatment of high blood pressure in individuals below the age of 55.

 Like Omeprazole, Lansoprazole is a Proton Pump Inhibitor (PPI) used in the treatment of GORD and dyspepsia.
 Both Omeprazole and Lansoprazole are used as first-line treatment in GORD, mostly due to the cost-effectiveness of both drugs (as compared to other PPIs) and lack of superiority of one over the other.

 Simvastatin is used to lower cholesterol in the body.
-As explained in the first paragraph a sharp decrease in prescribing is seen for this drug in favour of Atorvastatin which is more effective in reducing cholesterol than Simvastatin.
+As explained in the first paragraph a sharp decrease in prescribing is seen for this drug in favor of Atorvastatin which is more effective in reducing cholesterol than Simvastatin.

 Several indications for this drug reflect a high number of prescriptions produced.
 In the UK there is about 920000 patients diagnosed with heart failure (NICE, 2018).
 There are around 1.4mln people who survived a heart attack (BHF, 2019) and who most likely use beta-blockers in the long-term management of their condition.